HONOR-X7c-ADS

 Street Food in a New Setting: Malls and Kiosks

 While traditional street food vendors can still be found along sidewalks, street food has also entered malls and kiosks.
-These indoor settings provide a convenient and hygienic environment for enjoying Filipino street food.
+These indoor settings provide a convenient and hygienic environment for enjoying Filipino street food and other Filipino cuisine.

 Mall food courts offer various street food options, allowing customers to sample different flavors and dishes in one location.
 This modern adaptation of street food culture also ensures accessibility and provides a comfortable setting for locals and tourists to explore the vibrant world of Filipino street food.